With customer expectations so high these days, it can be overwhelming just trying to meet them, so how exactly do you go about exceeding them?

 That’s where a listening ear is more powerful than you might expect…

-In terms of practical advice, listening and being patient may sound a little vague, but how else will you find out what customers want unless they tell you directly?
+After all, how else will you find out what your customers want unless they tell you directly?

 It can be hard to be patient, especially when a customer may be losing theirs.
 However, for anyone working in a client-facing role, whether it’s in person, on the phone, or even by text, a calm and patient approach can pay dividends.